-If you’re working with a strict budget, it may seem sensible to choose the lowest bid you receive.
+If you’re working with a strict budget, choosing the lowest bid you receive may seem sensible.
 However, it is often best to disregard the lowest bid.

-A low bid could indicate that a contractor may cut corners, such as using poor quality materials, or they are desperate for the work.
-Spending a little more for higher-quality work, with an in-demand contractor, can save you on headaches later by getting the job done right the first time.
+A low bid could indicate that a contractor may cut corners by using poor-quality materials or being desperate for the work.
+Spending a little more for higher-quality work with an in-demand contractor can save you headaches later by getting the job done right the first time.

 Professional estimates and replacement.